-Since the 2015 annual inspection, there have been no noticeable changes in the geometry of the impoundment, or any other changes that appear likely to have affected the stability or operation of the impoundment.
-Based on information provided by CPS Energy, the maximum depth of the water and CCR in the impoundment during 2016 was six feet in both ponds, which corresponds to a volume of 22 acre-ft.
-The minimum depth is zero feet in one pond and six feet in the other, which corresponds to a volume of 10.5 acre-ft.
+Since the 2016 annual inspection, there have been no noticeable changes in the geometry of the impoundment, or any other changes that appear likely to have affected the stability or operation of the impoundment.
+Based on information provided by CPS Energy, the maximum depth of the water and CCR in the impoundment during 2017 was 8 feet in both ponds, which corresponds to a volume of 30.1 acre-ft.
+The minimum depth since the last inspection was one pond empty, which corresponds to a volume of 15.0 acre-ft.